geoschem/HEMCO/docs/source/config/hemco-config.rst

 Section settings
 ================

-Parameters and variables used by HEMCO are defined in SECTION SETTINGS, in between these comment lines:
+Parameters and variables used by HEMCO are defined in between these comment lines:

 .. code-block:: kconfig

    ###############################################################################
    ### BEGIN SECTION SETTINGS
    ###############################################################################

    settings go here

    ### END SECTION SETTINGS ###